maxpatiiuk/esri-dev-summit-presentations/2024/calcite-react/index.md

 > speaker notes:
 >
-> If you wish to dive deeper, you can find our slides, demo application and
+> (Max) If you wish to dive deeper, you can find our slides, demo application
-> additional resources at the URL above, or you can scan the QR code.
+> and additional resources at the URL above, or you can scan the QR code.